 Our Plan is also informed by data on the health and wellness of First Nations living in BC.
-A key source is the 2021 First Nations.
-Population Health and Wellness Agenda, which provides data on 22 indicators of First Nations wholistic health and wellness and provides a baseline against which the FNHA and Tripartite Partners assess progress on health outcomes for First Nations children and families.
+A key source is the 2021 First Nations Population Health and Wellness Agenda and the 2024 first interim update, which provides data on 22 indicators of First Nations wholistic health and wellness to measure progress against.
 Another important source is Sacred and Strong: Upholding our Matriarchal Roles (2021), which contains data, stories and teachings about the mental, emotional, physical and spiritual health and well-being of BC First Nations women at every phase of life.